 9. The two of them sail after Jaffar's ship, but he uses his magic powers to conjure up a storm and the two of them get shipwrecked.

 The Thief of Bagdad is riddled with inconsistencies and plot holes, but visually it is breathtaking, it's visual style is often reminiscent of the early Disney features like Snow White and the Seven Dwarfs and Pinocchio.
 The acting is fairly strong, most notably Conrad Veidt, who gives a commanding performance as the treacherous Jaffar.
 Jaffar is an interesting villain in that he genuinely is in love with the princess.
 In most movies the villain merely lusts after the heroine, but Jaffar is deeply hurt when the princess doesn't reciprocate his feelings.
-He talks about hypnotizing her, saying it will allow hi. to do whatever he wants to her, but backs down when he realizes that just having her isn't enough.
+He talks about hypnotizing her, rationalizing that it will allow him to do whatever he wants to her, but changes his mind when he realizes that just having her isn't enough.

 Ahmad is a rather thankless role, but John Justin some how makes the character seem more interesting than it actually is, largely due to his wonderful, commanding voice.
 He's especially effective in the early scenes in which he serves as the film's narrator.